ReCoded-Org/curriculum-backend-readings/module1-introduction-to-backend/r4.1-server-side-validation/README.md

 ## What makes a good error response?
 Error messages are almost the last thing that any developer wants to see in an API response.
 But an error message that doesn't tell the developer anything about what went wrong is even worse.
 Error codes and error messages are probably the most useful diagnostic element in the API space, and it is surprising, how little attention sometimes developers pay them.

 Error codes in the response of an API is the fundamental way in which a developer can communicate failure to a user as well as jump-start the error resolution process.
-A user doesn’t choose when an error is generated, or what error it gets.
+A user doesn't choose when an error is generated, or what error it gets.
 So error responses are the only truly constant, consistent communication the user can depend on when an error has occurred.
 Error codes have an implied value in the way that they both *clarify the situation*, and communicate the *required solution*.

 Consider for instance an error code such as `401 Unauthorized – Please Pass Token`.
 In such a response, you understand the point of failure, specifically that the user is unauthorized.
 Additionally, however, you discover the intended functionality — the API requires a token, and that token must be passed as part of the request in order to gain authorization.